lor-enz/doctorbox-covid-notify/README.md

 ### Example: ###

-You're are born of 24 of december in 1990
+You're are born on the 24th of december in 1990
 Your test ID is 1337424242
 and you want to receive emails on: max@mustermann.de